 Depending on your industry, you can include your professional social media accounts, LinkedIn profile or your portfolio.
 Remember that you’ll be sending this resume through email, so as a PDF your recruiter will be able to browse your links without issue.

 Here’s a contact information example:

 7. Pick a template.

 As an intern, you’re expected to bring a fresh outlook to your work.
-You want your resume template to convey that you’re a savvy professional that’s in on the current industry trends.
+You want your customizable resume template to convey that you’re a savvy professional that’s in on the current industry trends.

 Besides style, your resume should also be practical, so pick a template that you can easily customize to your needs, for example, one where you can include extra sections for your relevant coursework, certifications, association memberships, and more.

 If you want to see other templates than the ones on this page, check out our complete resume templates collection.

 An excellent way to boost your chances of getting that internship is by writing a cover letter.
 A cover letter is used to share your professional capabilities in a more personal manner.